NoiSek/Aether/README.md

 Once LightDM, LightDM Webkit Greeter, and Aether are installed you will need to set an avatar image for your users.
 Size is irrelevant, and avatars will be displayed as a 125x125 circle (Yes, square images too).
 Users that don't have an avatar set will default to the [astronaut](./src/img/default-user.png).

 To accomplish this, you can do either of the following:
 - Create an image in your home directory named `.face`.
+Note that `lightdm` user must have execute permission on the your home directory, i.e., set `chmod 711 /home/youruser`.
+Furthermore, `.face` should be set as `chmod 644 .face`.
 - Append `Icon=/path/to/your/avatar.png` to the bottom of the file at `/var/lib/AccountsService/users/<youraccountname>`

 ### **Using Your Own Wallpapers**